tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 3. The `Response.comment` supplies human-readable text describing reasons for the Test result.

 An `Amendment` Test may propose a change to a value found in an existing Darwin Core (Wieczorek et al. 2012), or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), including potentially filling in a missing value. `Amendment` Tests are intended to improve one or more components of the quality of the record.
-The `Response.result` from an `Amendment` Test MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
+The `Response.result` from an `Amendment` Test MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a `Data Quality Report` is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed `Amendments` as part of a pipeline in preparing data for an analysis.
 The Framework also supports changes to procedures but we have not framed any such Tests in this form.

 An `Amendment` Test `Response.result` SHOULD consist of a set of key:value pairs, where each key is an `Information Element` to be modified, and each value is a proposed new value for that `Information Element`.
 The `Response.result` key:value pairs SHOULD be a JSON serialization of the proposed changes.